-With the unprecedented need for data scientists across industries, there is no shortage of online courses and degree programs.
-To become leaders in the data science field, however, students need a program that goes beyond the technical and mathematical to help them build the leadership competencies required for success as a data scientist in today’s industries.
-Data scientists working in businesses and organizations are not simply “number crunchers.”
-They are tasked with influencing critical data-driven decisions, and they spend significant time in meetings and working in teams, often communicating data to nontechnical audiences.
-Notre Dame knew they had to focus not only on building strong quantitative and analytical skills but also on developing leadership competencies as well as the agility to keep up as technology and techniques evolve.
+To become leaders in the Data Science field, students need a program that goes well beyond the technical and mathematical.
+Data scientists are not simply “number crunchers.”
+They are expected to influence critical business decisions, and they spend significant time in meetings and working in teams, often with non-technical colleagues.
+Notre Dame knew they had to focus not only on building strong quantitative and analytical skills but also on developing leadership competencies as well as the agility to keep up as technology evolves.

-Notre Dame’s online master’s in data science program is designed to give students the Notre Dame Edge in data science by graduating “three-dimensional data scientists” who can apply their deep analytical and mathematical foundation, think critically, consider the ethical implications of their work, and communicate effectively across teams.
+Notre Dame’s online Master’s in Data Science program is designed to give students the Notre Dame Edge by graduating “three-dimensional data scientists” who can apply a deep analytical and mathematical foundation, think critically, consider the ethical implications of their work, and communicate effectively across teams.

 “Data science leaders have to be able to synthesize and go beyond just the repetition of things.
 It’s higher-level learning, where you can think about things more deeply.
 That’s one of those things a master’s degree is going to give you.
 You’re not just thinking about topics for a couple of weeks, you’re thinking about them continually and in a synchronized way,” said Roger Woodard, Program Director.